College of Education

 - Social Science/History

-- Elementary Education prepares students to become teachers in kindergarten through ninth grade classrooms.
+Elementary Education prepares teacher candidates to become teachers in grades one through six.

-- Music Education majors complete music content course requirements, education courses and field experiences to be certified to teach music in grades kindergarten though 12.
+Visual Arts Education majors complete visual arts content course requirements, education courses, and field experiences to be licensed to teach art in grades kindergarten through 12.

-- Students in this major receive preparation to earn Learning Behavior Specialist I Certification.
-Specialized coursework and four separate field experiences lead to certification in prekindergarten through 12th grades.
+Teacher candidates in this major receive preparation to earn Learning Behavior Specialist I Licensure.
+Specialized coursework and four separate field experiences lead to an endorsement in prekindergarten through 12th grades.